What Security Clearance Does Congress Have?

 Now this doesn’t mean if you are elected to Congress you get to read anything you want at any time.
 Access is still granted on a need-to-know basis for security reasons.

-Committee assignments play a big role here.
+Congressional committee assignments are a big factor here.

 For example if you’re sitting on the House Intelligence Committee, you’ll see way more classified info and material than a member focusing say on agriculture or transportation.

-And sometimes there are closed-door briefings in secure rooms called, SCIFs—Sensitive Compartmented Information Facilities, with Congress members.
-Phones are other electronic devices are not allowed in a SCIF.
+And sometimes there are closed-door briefings are held in secure rooms called, SCIFs which stands for Sensitive Compartmented Information Facilities, with Congress members.

 What about Congressional Staff?